anyav77/e15/independent-study/README.md

     ![Screenshot of Missing File Error](https://raw.githubusercontent.com/anyav77/e15/master/independent-study/images/error.png)

-    #### Laravel-video Observations
+#### Observations
 Laravel-video uses HTML 5 player.
 It uses localpath to stream the video files uploaded to Laravel public directory:
     `$path = public_path('vid.mp4');`

 Changing the path to external http request `$path = public_path('http://afterschoolprogramming.com/images/vid.mp4');` returns an error:
 >ErrorException
 fopen(C:\xampp\htdocs\e15\independent-study\example\public\http://afterschoolprogramming.com/images/vid.mp4): failed to open stream: No such file or directory

 It seems like the package relies on one file for streaming.
 It doesn't select the file based on the bandwidth or a browser.
 There fore, its ability to adapt to different browsers and internet speeds is limited.
 It may be possible through the integration with a video player, such as JW Player.

 Laravel-video sreaming packages require integration with a video player to meet accessibility standards.

 # Summary and Next Steps